 All balances are clearly marked as 'traceable' or 'not traceable' to indicate whether or not they can be used for a significant measurement.
 The following procedure will be performed on 'traceable' balances prior to the first use of the balance to make a significant measurement on a given day.
+Checking a value recorded on a 7-248 or FD-723 drug label is not considered a significant measurement.
 The calibration check will be waived during the time period when the weight sets are out for external calibration.